LabVIEW Training Courses

-Note: If you require a course at your companies premises, we will require 4 people (minimum) to put on the three day course or be allowed to fill open places by inviting another local company to join you for the training.
+Note: If you require a course at your company's premises, we will require 4 people (minimum) to put on the three day course, fill open places by inviting another local company to join you for the training.

 A Little Background

-MasTec's trainer has trained more people in LabVIEW than any other trainer, with a total approaching 3000 people now.
+MasTec's trainer has trained more people in LabVIEW than any other trainer, with a total of over 3000 people.

 He has been using LabVIEW since version beta 0.9 right up to the present version.